JMidasch/geoRssistant/README.md

 # WIP R-Package

-R-Package that adds a quality-of-life functions for working with geodata to R.
+R-Package that adds various quality-of-life functions for working with geodata to R.

 ## Installation Guide